What Is the Rear Window of a Car Called

 What’s the Rear Window of a Car?

 But here’s where it gets interesting.
 In some cars, like hatchbacks or SUVs, it’s often called a rear windshield or backlite.
-My friend’s SUV has a rear windshield that lifts with the hatch.
-For pickup trucks like mine, it’s sometimes just a back window or rear glass.
+For pickup trucks, it’s sometimes just a back window or rear glass.
 The name depends on the car’s design and what the manufacturer calls it.
-I checked my truck’s manual, and it said “rear window,” so that’s what I use.
 No matter the name, it’s the glass that gives you a view behind you.

 Why Does the Rear Window Have Different Names?

-I was curious why the same part has so many names.
-It turns out it’s all about car design and history.
-When I talked to a mechanic, he explained that carmakers use terms based on the vehicle’s body style.
+Carmakers use terms based on the vehicle’s body style.
 Sedans, with their fixed rear windows, usually stick with “rear window.”
-I noticed my sedan’s window is flat and doesn’t open, so the term fits.
+The window is flat and doesn’t open, so the term fits.

 Hatchbacks, SUVs, and minivans often have a “rear windshield” because it’s part of a movable hatch, like a windshield that lifts.
-My friend’s SUV has a wiper on its rear windshield, which made me think of it as more like the front one.
-“Backlite” is a fancy term used in the auto industry, especially for modern glass with built-in features like defrosters.
-I saw “backlit” in a repair manual, and it sounded high-tech.
+“Backlite” is a technical term used in the auto industry, especially for modern glass with built-in features like defrosters.
 The different names reflect how the window functions and where it’s placed in the car.

 What’s the Purpose of the Rear Window?